emberjs/rfcs/text/0821-public-types.md

 ### `Owner`

 - We need to introduce API documentation in a new, dedicated module for `Owner`, `@ember/owner`.
 The docs on `Owner` itself should become the home for much of the documentation currently shared across the `EngineInstance` and `ApplicationInstance` classes.

 - We need to document the relationship between `EngineInstance` and `ApplicationInstance` as implementations of `Owner`.

+- We must update the existing docs for `factoryFor` to match the updated types: we return a *factory* rather than a *factory manager*.
+A "manager" is an existing concept in Ember (component managers, helper managers, modifier managers, etc.), and the factory returned by `factoryFor` is *not* one of those and not similar to them.

 ### `Transition`, `RouteInfo`, and `RouteInfoWithAttributes`